RageAgainstThePixel/ElevenLabs-DotNet/README.md

 ***All copyrights, trademarks, logos, and assets are the property of their respective owners.***

+## Requirements

+- This library targets .NET 8.0 and above.
+- It should work across console apps, winforms, wpf, asp.net, etc.
+- It should also work across Windows, Linux, and Mac.

 ## Getting started

 ### Install from NuGet